TOK ENDGAME:

 …is not the intention that students should be left to work on the internal assessment component without any support from the teacher.
 The teacher should play an important role during both the planning stage and the period when the student is working on the internally assessed work.

 During the process students are “actively encouraged to initiate discussions with the teacher to obtain advice and information, and students must not be penalized for seeking guidance.”
-Here are some guiding questions that can help students decide for themselves whether their exhibits have been well chosen:
+Here are some diagnostic questions that can help students decide for themselves whether their exhibits have been well chosen:

 1. Could I drill down and choose a similar object that is even more specific?